robrussell/gamma/docs/software.md

 # Setting up for development

 There can be quite a few computers involved with the gamma flexible camera array.
 To keep it clear the term _workstation_ is used to refer to the computer that you type on or the one that's generally outside the camera array (even if that computer is a laptop or yet another Raspberry Pi).
-Each Raspberry Pi with a camera module is called a _node_ in the cammera array.
+Each Raspberry Pi with a camera module is called a _node_ in the camera array.
 The _workstation_ is not considered to be part of the camera array even though it is an occasional participant on the network.

 1. First set up each individual Raspberry Pi with a camera module and ensure it works.
 2. Connect each node to the wired ethernet router.
 Plug your workstation into the router too.